 Back up your files with Time Machine on Mac

-With Time Machine, you can back up your entire Mac, including system files, apps, music, photos, emails and documents.
+With Time Machine, you can back up files on your Mac that weren’t part of the macOS installation, such as apps, music, photos and documents.
 When Time Machine is turned on, it automatically backs up your Mac and performs hourly, daily and weekly backups of your files.

 If you accidentally delete or change a file, you can use Time Machine to recover it.

-Even though Time Machine creates local snapshots on computers using APFS, you should also back up your files to a location other than your internal disk, such as an external hard disk, a disk on your network or a Time Capsule.
+Even though Time Machine creates local snapshots on computers using APFS, it’s recommended that you back up your files to a location other than your internal disk, such as an external hard disk, a disk on your network or a Time Capsule.
 That way, if anything ever happens to your internal disk or to your Mac, you can restore your entire system to another Mac.

 Connect an external hard disk to your Mac and turn the disk on.